-- physical assessments to assess your neurological system including strength, coordination, walking and tests of arm function such as the 9-Holed peg test and 25foot walk - a general physical examination - a check of your medical history - written (or completed electronically) some assessments asking about pain, fatigue, and your quality of life - some blood and urine tests - 4 Magnetic Resonance Imaging (MRI) scans over 2 years (for those in Analysis Stage 1 only)
+- Physical assessments to assess your neurological system including strength, coordination, walking and tests of arm function such as the 9-holed peg test and 25-foot walk - A general physical examination - A check of your medical history - Written (or completed electronically) some assessments asking about pain, fatigue, and your quality of life - Some blood and urine tests - 4 magnetic resonance imaging (mri) scans over 2 years (for those in analysis stage 1 only)

-When do I have MRI scans?
+7. When do I have MRI scans?

-All people with MS who are screened for the trial will have one MRI scan at screening, before starting the trial.
-Those go on to enter the trial will have three more: at 6 months, 18 months, and 24 months - all on the same scanner.
+All people with MS who were screened for the trial for Analysis Stage 1 had one MRI scan at screening, before starting the trial.
+These participants who went on to enter the trial will have three more: at 6 months, 18 months, and 24 months - all on the same scanner.

-When will we have results?
+8. When will we have results?

 We won't know if these drugs slow disability progression until 2028 at the earliest.
-This is because Octopus is combining what would normally be two separate trials into one.
+This is because the trial is combining what would normally be two separate trials into one.

-Who will be at the visits?
+9. Who will be at the visits?